siddheshsathe-sima/pipeline-multichannel/README.md

 This pipeline processes up to 16 video channels in parallel, enabling real-time inference on edge devices.

 ### Design
-For **object detection** workloads, the pipeline includes a custom plugin called **OpenLabelConverter**, which generates metadata in the Open Label format and passes it to **OptiView** for rendering.

-   **Preproc → MLA → BoxDecoder**

-For **pose detection**, the MLA directly creates the overlay video output without using OpenLabelConverter.
+For **all pipelines**, the MLA directly creates the overlay video output using simaairender.

+   **Preproc → MLA → BoxDecoder → SiMaAiRender**

 ### Channel → Model Mapping